billymohajeri/react-budget-app/README.md

 - Implement features to add the value of the saving amount.
 - Display a summary section showing total income, total expenses, target saving amount, and current saving amount.
 - Use CSS modules or styled-components or anything you prefer to style the application components.
-- Depoly the app on netlify or vercel or anywhere you prefer and then add the link to the PR.
+- Deploy the app on netlify or vercel or anywhere you prefer and then add the link to the PR.

 ## Level 2: Additional Requirements